Mirmix/Stable_Kanji/README.md

 - All scripts and data processing steps are provided in `data_processing/`.
 - Training and sample generation scripts are in `dreambooth_lora/` and `text_to_image_lora/`.
 - Environment setup instructions are included.
-- Results can be reproduced by following the README files in each folder.
+- Results can be reproduced by following the README files.

 ---